Home How It Works Industries Pricing About Insights Book a Discovery Call

 No pitch.

 A 30-minute discovery call is enough to know whether there is a fit.
-If the model works for your deal size and sales cycle, we will talk next steps.
-If it does not, we will tell you that instead of wasting your time.
+If the model works for your deal size and sales cycle, we can discuss next steps.
+If it does not, I will tell you that rather than waste your time.

 Or email: robert@koencommercial.com

 Message received.
-We will review your details and come back to you within one business day to either confirm a discovery call time or let you know honestly if we think the fit is not there.
-Either way, you will hear from us.
+I will review your details and come back to you within one business day to either confirm a discovery call time or let you know honestly if the fit is not there.

 robert@koencommercial.com linkedin.com/in/robert-koen →